Northern Peru

 Day 2: Pucusana and Puerto Viejo

-A gentle day to introduce you to Peruvian birding, this morning as we drive south of Lima hour to Pucusana.
+A gentle day to introduce you to Peruvian birding, this morning as we drive an hour south of Lima to Pucusana.
 Here we take a boat trip to search the Pacific coast and the ocean cliffs for Guanay Cormorant, Red-legged Cormorant, Inca Tern and Humboldt Penguin.
 On our return journey we visit Puerto Viejo's marshes, a protected wetland, where the main attractions are Great Grebe, Peruvian Thick-knee, Many-coloured Rush-Tyrant and Grassland Yellow-Finch.
 On the beach it is usually easy to find Surf Cinclodes flying around the rocky areas.
 We return to Lima, where we stay at our comfortable hotel for a second night.

-Day 3: Thursday 5 October - Lima - Tarapoto
+Day 3: Lima - Tarapoto

-Overnight for two nights at Hotel La Patarashca.
+Overnight for two nights at Rio Shilcayo.

 Day 4: Tarapoto